Autodesk/aomi/README.md

 # Aomi: A Vault Wrapper

-This wrapper aroun vault provides lightly opinionated interface to Hashicorp Vault that provides the ability to enforce strong opinions across organizations.
+This wrapper around vault provides [lightly opinionated](http://cloudengineering.autodesk.com/blog/2016/08/introducing-aomi-a-light-dusting-of-opinions-on-using-vault.html) interface to Hashicorp Vault that provides the ability to enforce strong opinions across organizations.
 It fulfills two core functions : seeding secrets on behalf of an application or service, and retrieving secrets as pre-formatted consumables.
 Many operations for the wrapper are defined in a `Secretfile` which will generally live at the top level of a repository.

 # Requirements